-The challenge to improve 'On the Go' access to free drinking water has been helped take a significant step-forward, courtesy of HydraChill Ltd.
+The challenge to improve 'On the Go' access to free drinking water has been helped take a landmark step-forward, courtesy of HydraChill Ltd.

-For the first time, thirsty commuters are able to refill their drink containers with free chilled and filtered mains-water thanks to the initiative supported by Thames Water and Transport for London and sanctioned by the Mayor Of London.
+For the first time, anywhere in the UK (and possibly further) thirsty commuters have been able to refill their drink containers with free chilled and filtered mains-water thanks to the initiative supported by Thames Water and Transport for London and sanctioned by the Mayor Of London.

 Commuters at Hammersmith Bus Station, including users of Hammersmith Tube, can now get access to free chilled, filtered mains water instead of having to buy bottled water.

 The solution is provided by a HydraChill Water Refilling Station, a unique UK invention where consumers can hygienically refill their drink containers with chilled, filtered mains-water and consume on the go.

 If commuters do not have a bottle available, the refilling unit dispenses an empty 500ml reusable bottle (£2) which can then be filled up.
 The recyclable bottles carry a request to help cut London's carbon footprint by refilling with tap water.

 While the Hammersmith project has been under consideration, Hydrachill machines have established their popularity and durability in a range of trial locations around the UK including Universities, Museums and Fitness Centres.